 The new Barnstormers Grill is also open with room enough for parties, banquets and corporate events.

 The Candler Field Terminal - this building will retain the Art Deco look of the original terminal, yet function as a hotel and large banquet facility.
 This building will be built in the future.

 The Doug Davis and Beeler Blevins Hangars - both of these two early, famous Atlanta aviators will have their hangars recreated to house museum artifacts.
-The Doug Davis hangar is currently under construction and should be completed by the end of 2013.
+The Doug Davis hangar was completed in early 2015 and now is home for our Youth Education Program.